stephaneVercouillieBMID/slate/source/index.html.md

 **exp**	| Always |	Expiration time on or after which the ID Token MUST NOT be accepted for processing.
 **iat** |	Always	| The time the ID Token was issued, represented in Unix time (integer seconds).
 **auth_time** | Always | The time the User authentication occurred, represented in Unix time (integer seconds).
 **nonce** | If provided | String value used to associate a session with an ID Token, and to mitigate replay attacks.
-The value is passed through unmodified from the Authentication request to the ID Token.
+The value is passed through unmodified from the Authentication Request to the ID Token.
 Sufficient entropy MUST be present in the <code>nonce</code> values used to prevent attackers from guessing values.
 See <a href="http://openid.net/specs/openid-connect-core-1_0.html#NonceNotes" target="blank">the OpenID Connect Core specifications</a> for more information.
 **acr** | Always | Possible values: `tag:sixdots.be,2016-06:acr_basic` and `tag:sixdots.be,2016-06:acr_advanced`
 **amr** | Never |
 **azp** | Never |